 - Source: “The Year of the Compact Disc” – Amiga Format January 1992 issue ↩

 - Source: “Commodore: The Inside Story” – David Pleasance ↩

-- Source: Beth Richards in “Commodore: The Inside Story” – David Pleasance ↩
+- Source: Beth Richard in “Commodore: The Inside Story” – David Pleasance ↩

 - Source: Jeff Porter in “Viva Amiga” interview B-roll footage. ↩

 - Commodore may have gotten some discount on this figure by manufacturing as many CD1000, A570/A690 units as they did.
-Source: Beth Richards in “Commodore: The Inside Story” – David Pleasance ↩
+Source: Beth Richard in “Commodore: The Inside Story” – David Pleasance ↩

 - Source: Amiga Format, December 1992 issue.
 The cut off date for ads in that issue would have been October 27th. ↩